skacem/skacem.github.io/_posts/2021-10-25-Customer-Segmentation-BA2.md

 Standardize=\frac{Data - data~mean}{Data~standard~deviation}
 $$

-Now, regardles of what the original scale was in days, dollar, or number of purchase, they can be compared to another.
+Now, regardless of what the original scale was in days, dollar, or number of purchase, they can be compared to another.

 Another issue to deal with is data dispersion or skewed data.
 Skew is the degree of distortion from a normal distribution.
 In the plot above we can see that the average amount of purchase in $ is right skewed, meaning there are a minority of very large values.
-When data is extremely skewed, it might be unuseful for segmentation purpose.
+When data is extremely skewed, it might be not useful for segmentation purpose.

 When we are facing this kind of situation, it might be worth transforming the data into a logarithmic scale.